Julia Price

 Julia Clare Price (born 11 January 1972) is a former cricketer for the Australian women's cricket team.
 She made her first-class debut in 1995 for Queensland Women and her Test debut against New Zealand at Melbourne in February 1996.
 Her last Test was against England at Worcester in 2005.

-A right-handed batsman she has scored 114 runs at Test level with her best innings an outstanding unbeaten 80 against England.
+A right-handed batter she has scored 114 runs at Test level with her best innings an outstanding unbeaten 80 against England.
 A specialist wicket-keeper, she has taken 20 catches and completed two stumpings in Tests.
 Nine of her Tests have been in Ashes games against England, her other Test opponent being New Zealand.